-The physiological forces that act on bones and devices are crucial to know in the design of fracture fixation plates: if the plates are too rigid, they will shield the bone from load and cause the fracture to heal slowly, and if the plates are too thin, they may break.
+The physiological forces that act on bones and devices are crucial to know in the design and development of fracture fixation plates.
+If the fracture fixation plates are too rigid, they will shield the bone from load and cause the fracture to heal slowly, and if the plates are too thin, they may break.

-With the AnyBody Modeling System, a virtual fracture can be placed on the bone enabling the net forces and moments acting on the fracture to be computed.
-Alternatively, all the forces acting on the bone (muscle, ligaments, joint contact forces, etc.) can be exported from the AnyBody Modeling System to FE packages such as Abaqus and ANSYS.
+With the AnyBody Modeling System, a virtual fracture can be simulated on the bone enabling the net forces and moments acting on the fracture to be computed.
+Alternatively, all the forces acting on the bone (muscle, ligaments, joint contact forces, etc.) can be exported from the AnyBody Modeling System to a finite element analysis (FEA) package such as e.g. Abaqus and/or ANSYS.
 The detailed dynamic loads in FEA will help you detailing the design of the implant geometry, screw locations, material selection and so on.

-- Simulation of fracture fixation devices and fixation techniques
+- Simulation of fracture fixation plates / devices and fixation techniques

 - Influence of hooks and a lag screw on internal fixation plates